 We thus need a feasible setup to further assess the robustness of the DG split-form with the Shima \etal flux: we make a simulation that investigates the growth of medium scale perturbations added to the initial conditions (see \cite{gassner2020stability} for additional details).
-We start with the same setup as above and compute the eigenvector $\tilde u_0$ associated with the biggest real eigenvalue of the semi-discretization using the numerical flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2020preventing}.
+We start with the same setup as above and compute the eigenvector $\tilde u_0$ associated with the biggest real eigenvalue of the semi-discretization using the numerical flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2021preventing}.
+The numerically computed eigenvector is purely real-valued.
+Note that this eigenvector can always be chosen to be real-valued since the Jacobian and its corresponding eigenvalue are both real-valued.
 We normalize the eigenvector such that $\| \tilde u_0 \|_\infty = 1$ and use the perturbed initial condition $u_0 + 10^{-3} \tilde u_0$, where $u_0$ is the original initial condition given by \eqref{eq:Euler-density-wave}.
 Thus, the perturbation scale is now $10^{-3}$, instead of $10^{-15}$.
 Further, the shape of the perturbation corresponds to the eigenmode of the spectrum.
 Thus, we are able to compare the growth of the fluctuations from the simulation, to the one predicted by the spectra using the real part of the eigenvalue as the growth rate.

 To get the evolution of the perturbation, we subtract in each Runge-Kutta stage the semi-discretization applied to the unperturbed initial condition from the resulting semi-discretization of the perturbed initial state.
-We perform these numerical experiments using the flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2020preventing} as surface flux for the DG scheme, and in addition also using the dissipative HLL flux \cite{harten1983upstream} as surface flux, while both discretizations use the Shima \etal flux for the split-form volume integral.
+We perform these numerical experiments using the flux \eqref{eq:shima_etal} of Shima \etal \cite{shima2021preventing} as surface flux for the DG scheme, and in addition also using the dissipative HLL flux \cite{harten1983upstream} as surface flux, while both discretizations use the Shima \etal flux for the split-form volume integral.

-The resulting discrete $l^\infty$ error of the perturbations in the conserved variables is visualized in Figure~\ref{fig:Euler-fluctuations}.